Kev3dbyte/Nairobi-Religion-vs-Development-Data-Story/README.md

 The next phase of this comprehensive project aims to broaden the scope by examining development dynamics in Japan and China.
 These nations offer a compelling comparative study, given their high levels of development and distinct societal approaches to religion.

 **This comparative analysis will investigate:**

-Youth Unemployment Rates: How do these nations compare in addressing youth unemployment?
+- Youth Unemployment Rates: How do these nations compare in addressing youth unemployment?

-Religious vs. Development Infrastructure: A detailed comparison of the density and distribution of religious centers versus formal development infrastructure (industries and empowerment centers).
+- Religious vs. Development Infrastructure: A detailed comparison of the density and distribution of religious centers versus formal development infrastructure (industries and empowerment centers).

-Through this expanded analysis, the overarching goal is to explore the hypothesis that while some African countries prioritize "hope" (manifested by religious infrastructure), there is a potential underinvestment or divergent focus on tangible economic development avenues, such as industrial growth and skill-building initiatives.
-This comparison will seek to uncover alternative development models and highlight potential areas for strategic investment in African contexts.
+This comparative analysis will test the hypothesis that African societies often invest more in “hope-driven” religious infrastructure while underinvesting in industrial growth and skill development.
+Given Africa’s heavy reliance on imports and weak export base, this study aims to highlight alternative development models and identify strategic areas where Africa can shift focus for sustainable growth.

 ## Definition of Terms